 - night sweats

-Early HIV symptoms generally arise within one to two months after transmission, although they can arrive as early as two weeks after exposure, according to HIV.gov.
-Some people may experience no early symptoms after they’ve contracted HIV as well.
-It’s important to remember that these are symptoms for common illnesses and health conditions.
-Consider talking with a healthcare provider about testing options.
+Early HIV symptoms generally arise within one to two months after transmission, although they can arrive as soon as two weeks after exposure, according to HIV.gov.
+Moreover, some people may experience no early symptoms after they’ve contracted HIV.
+It’s important to remember that these early HIV symptoms are also associated with common illnesses and health conditions.
+To be sure of HIV status, consider talking with a healthcare provider about testing options.

 The lack of symptoms can last for as long as 10 years.
-This, however, doesn’t mean that the virus is gone.
-HIV can progress to stage 3 even if no symptoms are present.
+However, this doesn’t mean that the virus is gone.
+HIV is a manageable health condition.
+But left untreated, HIV can progress to stage 3 even if no symptoms are present.
 That’s why it’s so important to get tested.

-Symptoms that the virus may have progressed to stage 3 include:
+Symptoms that indicate HIV may have progressed to stage 3 include:

 The first stage of HIV is known as acute or primary HIV infection.
 It’s also called acute retroviral syndrome.
 During this stage, most people experience common flu-like symptoms that may be hard to distinguish from a gastrointestinal or respiratory infection.

 The next phase is the clinical latency stage.
 The virus becomes less active, though it’s still in the body.
-People experience no symptoms while the virus develops.
+During this stage, people experience no symptoms while the viral infection progresses at very low levels.
 This period of latency can last a decade or longer.
 Many people show no symptoms of HIV during this entire 10-year period.

 The final phase of HIV is stage 3.
 During this phase, the immune system is severely damaged and is vulnerable to opportunistic infections.
-Once HIV progresses into stage 3, symptoms such as nausea, vomiting, fatigue, and fever may become apparent.
+Once HIV progresses into stage 3, symptoms associated with infections may become apparent.
+These symptoms can include:

-HIV in the body for only a short while is still contagious.
+HIV is transmittable soon after it’s introduced into the body.
 During this phase, the bloodstream contains higher levels of HIV, which makes it easy to transmit it to others.

 Since not everyone has early symptoms of HIV, getting tested is the only way to know if the virus has been contracted.
-An early diagnosis also provides a person with HIV the treatment to eliminate their risk of transmitting the virus to their sexual partners.
+An early diagnosis also allows an HIV-positive person to begin treatment.
+Proper treatment can eliminate their risk of transmitting the virus to their sexual partners.

 When it comes to HIV symptoms, remember that it’s not always HIV itself that makes people feel sick.
-Many HIV symptoms, particularly the most severe ones, arise from what are called opportunistic infections.
+Many HIV symptoms, particularly the most severe ones, arise from opportunistic infections.

-Though it can be nerve-wracking to get tested for HIV, it’s important to do so.
-Even without symptoms, a person living with HIV who isn’t on treatment is still contagious.
-They may transmit the virus to others through an exchange of bodily fluids.
-However, today’s treatment can effectively eliminate the risk of transmitting the virus to a person’s sexual partners who are HIV-negative.
+HIV testing is important, since a person living with HIV who isn’t getting treatment can still transmit the virus, even if they have no symptoms.
+Others may contract the virus to others through an exchange of bodily fluids.
+However, today’s treatment can effectively eliminate the risk of transmitting the virus to a person’s HIV-negative sexual partners.

 Taking an HIV test is the only way to determine whether the virus is in the body.
-People who have engaged in known risk factors, like condomless sex or sharing needles, may want to consider seeing their healthcare provider about getting tested.
+There are known risk factors that increase a person’s chance of contracting HIV.
+For example, people who have had sex without a condom or shared needles may want to consider seeing their healthcare provider about getting tested.